silentoplayz/QuickFolders-Context-Menu/README.md

    - Type `R` to remove it.

 ## Contributing
-Contributions to the QuickFolders-ContextMenu script are welcome.
+Contributions to the QuickFolders-Context-Menu script are welcome.
 Please feel free to fork the repository, make changes, and submit pull requests.

 ## License
 This project is licensed under MIT License - see the [LICENSE](LICENSE) file for details.